Skip to main content

 The response you should see

-If everything is working, the /health endpoint will respond with the text:
+If everything is working, the /health endpoint responds with the text:

 The /health endpoint returns a plain-text response of Healthy.
-For detailed system status information, call the /status endpoint instead, which returns a JSON breakdown:
+For detailed system status, call the /status endpoint instead.
+It returns a JSON breakdown:

 Let’s read the /status response together: